Daniel Lascelles (1655–1734)

 Daniel Lascelles (6 November 1655 – 5 September 1734), English landowner and politician of Stank and Northallerton, North Riding, Yorkshire, was elected to the House of Commons as Member of Parliament for Northallerton at a by-election on 3 February 1702.
 He did not stand for election again.
 He also served as High Sheriff of Yorkshire in 1718–19.

-Lascelles was the son of Francis Lascelles (1612–1667) of Stank Hall Kirby Sigston Yorkshire and his wife Frances, daughter of Sir William St Quintin (1579–1649), Baronet of Harpham Yorkshire.
-Francis Lascelles, regicide (for which he was granted indemnity) and a dissenter had been a colonel in the Parliament's army and was MP for the North Riding in 1653.
+Lascelles was the son of Francis Lascelles (1612–1667) of Stank Hall, Kirby Sigston, Yorkshire and his wife Frances, daughter of Sir William St Quintin (1579–1649), Baronet of Harpham Yorkshire.
+Francis Lascelles was a dissenter, a colonel in Parliament's army, and a member of the "High Court of Justice" which tried Charles I for treason.
+He was MP for the North Riding in 1653.
+After the Stuart Restoration he was fined, and debarred from public employment.
 Francis's trade connections extended to Ireland and Barbados.